Board will review death row inmate Julius Jones’s claim of innocence; his attorneys say trial was botched

-In a 3-1 vote Monday, the Oklahoma Pardon and Parole Board moved Jones’s case to a second stage of review where his claim will be reviewed in depth and where Jones will have an opportunity never afforded during his original 1999 murder trial: the chance to speak in his own defense.
+In a 3-1 vote Monday, the Oklahoma Pardon and Parole Board moved Jones’s case to a second stage of review in which his claim will be assessed in depth and Jones will have an opportunity never afforded during his original 1999 murder trial: the chance to speak in his own defense.

-Jones still faces two more hurdles in his bid for a commutation, which gained new urgency after Oklahoma announced it would resume executions after a six-year hiatus: In the next stage, at least three members of the Pardon and Parole Board must vote in favor of recommending a commutation to the governor.
-In Oklahoma, the governor can only act on commutations recommended by the board, but has the right to take no action on recommendations as well.
+Jones still faces two more hurdles in his bid for a commutation, which gained new urgency after Oklahoma announced it would resume executions after a six-year hiatus.
+In the next stage, at least three members of the Pardon and Parole Board must vote in favor of recommending a commutation to the governor.
+In Oklahoma, the governor can act only on commutations recommended by the board but also has the right to take no action on recommendations.

-A spokesperson for Oklahoma Gov. Kevin Stitt (R) told The Washington Post the governor’s office follows the recommendations of the board “an overwhelming majority of the time,” but noted this is the first death penalty case the board has considered under Stitt’s tenure.
+A spokesperson for Oklahoma Gov. Kevin Stitt (R) told The Washington Post that the governor’s office follows the recommendations of the board “an overwhelming majority of the time” but noted that this is the first death penalty case the board has considered under Stitt’s tenure.

-Jones, 40, has maintained his innocence since we was arrested and convicted at age 19 for the murder of Paul Howell, a local business executive in Edmund, Okla.
+Jones, 40, has maintained his innocence since we was arrested and convicted at age 19 for the murder of Paul Howell, a business executive in Edmond, Okla.

 Jones’s family said he was with them the night of the murder but were never called in his original trial to testify.

-Jones’s post-conviction defense team has cited a range of inconsistencies and alleged racial bias in the original trial that left Jones with a death sentence while his co-defendant, Christopher Jordan, was given an allegedly secret favorable deal with prosecutors in exchange for implicating Jones.
+Jones’s post-conviction defense team has cited a range of inconsistencies and alleged racial bias in the original trial that left Jones with a death sentence.
+The defense has alleged that his co-defendant, Christopher Jordan, was given a secret favorable deal with prosecutors in exchange for implicating Jones.
 Jordan served a 15-year sentence and was released in 2014.
+He could not be reached for comment.

 Last year, an Arkansas prisoner contacted Jones’s lawyers with a shocking claim: That in 2009, while he and Jordan were serving time together, Jordan confessed to Howell’s murder — and that his co-defendant caught the capital conviction instead.
 It was the third time someone in custody with Jordan gave sworn testimony of a confession from Jordan.
 The Arkansan prisoner, Roderick Wesley, said in letters shared with The Post that he did not make the connection to Jordan’s confession in 2009 until he happened to see an ABC documentary series about Jones’s case that aired last year.

-Baich, Jones’s attorney, praised the board’s decision Monday.
+Dale Baich, Jones’s attorney, praised the board’s decision Monday.

 “We are thrilled that the Board has agreed to consider the growing body of evidence that Julius is innocent, and convinced that any fair and impartial review of the facts of the case will result in the commutation of his sentence and his release from prison,” he said in a statement.